jcyesc/arm-cortex-m-and-tm4c123g/uart_wifi_scan/README.md

 Contains the implementation of the Wifi Scan using the microntroller TM4C123G.

-This project is done using Keil Micro Vision4.
+This project is done using Keil Micro Vision4 and is compiled using the `--c99` flag.

+## Goals
+The objective of this project is to be able to transfer wifi scan data from the microcontroller (MCU) to another device using the UART interface.

+In order to use the interce, several modules have to be configured such as:

+- Phase Lock Loop (PLL)
+- Port F to enable UART serial communication

 ## Configuration